-If you tried watching the Game of Thrones Season 7 premiere via HBO Now you might’ve run into some difficulties.
+If you’ve fired up HBO Now to watch a season premiere only to run into difficulties, you aren’t alone.
 HBO’s site sometimes crashes under the load and lots of people deal with buffering issues, app crashes, and various other bugs and problems.

-HBO Now problems aren’t just limited to Game of Thrones and Westworld.
+HBO Now problems aren’t just limited to series premieres.
 They can happen when you’re trying to watch another series, a documentary, or a movie.
 HBO Now issues are annoying, but in most cases they’re extremely easy to fix.

 In this guide we’ll help you figure out if HBO Now is down.
 We’ll also help you solve networking issues, sign-in problems, and problems with the HBO Now app for iPhone, Android, Xbox One, and other platforms.